wrightedu/autograder/README.md

 - A web interface for grading.
 Upload config, Grader, and Student zip and go
 - Add a similar field to the `required_strings` that can be used to specify a list of regexes that need to match the student output
 - Add another thing kinda like `required_strings`, only that all it does is that it automatically flags any matching text as a token
+- The process of breaking the ouput into tokens still leaves a bit to be desired
+- The ability to capture and display the stdin and stdout of the program alongside each other.
+The stdout will need to be unbuffered to do this.
+Look at pty?
+- A prompt to display the student's code after inspecting incorrect results?